jorgebucaran/hyperapp/docs/tutorial.md

 ```

 Actions are just functions describing transformations of the state.
-This one keep everything the same except that it sets `editingFilter` to `true`.
+This actioin keep everything in the state the same except for `editingFilter`
+which it sets to `true`.

 When Hyperapp dispatches an action, it replaces the old state with the new
 one calculated using the action.
 Then the DOM is modified to match what the